erikgrip/chess_dashboard/README.md

 Once the .env file is saved, navigate to the project folder and type the line below to build the image and start a container.
 ```
-$ docker-compose up -d
+$ docker-compose up
 ```
-When the download is complete the data is available in the /data directory in the project.
+When the container is running the downloaded data is available in the /data directory in the project, and the dashboard can be accessed at http://localhost:8050/.

 ## Raw data
 There's new data added to the API calls over time.
 At the time of this documentation a typical game would look like this: